Build Instructions

 Note this target compiles C, C# and Java implementations, you may toggle the options here to enable or disable certain bindings etc. For a full list of options, see the output from cmake -LAH.

-If you hit issues, it’s likely because one of the pre-requisites have either not been met, or else they’re installed to non-system default locations.
+If you hit issues, it’s likely because one of the pre-requisites have either not been met, or else they’re installed to unexpected locations.
 Please check the cmake options available as above to specify alternative locations for dependencies.

 If you think you have spotted an issue or an omission, please raise a ticket for us to have a look.